MHVali/Noise-Substitution-in-Vector-Quantization/README.md

 This repository contains PyTorch implementation of the NSVQ technique, which solves the gradient collapse problem when using Vector Quantization (VQ) function in a neural network.
 In other words, the technique passes gradients through VQ module when backpropagating through a neural network.
 The technique is published as the paper [NSVQ: Noise Substitution in Vector Quantization for Machine Learning](https://ieeexplore.ieee.org/abstract/document/9696322) in IEEE Access journal, January 2022.
 You can find **a short explanation of the paper** in [this medium post](https://medium.com/p/915f5814b5ce).

+# **Contents of this repository**

+- `NSVQ.py`: contains the main class of Noise Substitution in Vector Quantization (NSVQ)
+- `train.py`: an example showing how to use and optimize NSVQ to learn a Normal distribution
+- `plot_training_logs.py`: plots the training logs (which was saved druring execution of "train.py") in a pdf file

+Due to some limitations of TensorBoard, we prefered our own custom logging function (plot_training_logs.py).

 # **Required packages**
 - Python (version: 3.8)
 - PyTorch (version: 1.8.1)